Writing is a hobby which I have picked up again after being away from it for four decades actually, while I was busy with a career.

 If you think you need to put in a few windows for light, do these works before you do the floor raising, again keeping the sill per the raised floor.
 You would also need to decide on how you intend to close the garage door.
 You can always replace it with an external wall, but using drywall inside the door to match up the surface to the existing walls could be a solution.

 3. Check the dampness on the garage floor.

 Garage floors are normally of almost the same level as driveways, and there is every chance the dampness from surrounding areas could get into your garage.
 If there is a dampness problem, tackle this first with poly or other liners.

 How to Raise Garage Floor for Living Space

-Now there you have your garage space converted to a living area and you can move in the furniture or appliances that you had planned for that area.
-Of course before doing this, you would have to decide whether the walls and ceiling need a coat of paint or wall paper.
+Now that you have your garage space converted to a living area, you can move in the furniture or appliances that you had planned for that area.
+Of course, before doing this, you would have to decide whether the walls and ceiling need a coat of paint or wallpaper.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Question: What type of insulation should be used to raise a garage floor?